Mental Health & Life Insurance Australia: What You Need to Know

 Underwriting approaches vary significantly between insurers:

-Example: One insurer may decline someone with bipolar disorder, while another offers 100% loading.
+Example: One insurer may decline someone with bipolar disorder, while another offers terms with a material loading.

 Decline isn't necessarily permanent.
 You have options: